January 2010

 In other news I have been helping put together the music and performances for the Headlands Center for the Arts' annual Mystery Ball Fundraiser.
 It's Saturday October 28, from 7pm - midnight.
 Great live music, participatory tomfoolery, clever costumes, plentiful and food, stunning art installations.
 Tickets are steep, but you can't throw your money at a better cause.
 Performers include: an Artist Gameroom with Jon Brumit and Paul Zografakis!
 Live music by Gaucho, Lord Loves a Working Man and Katy Stephan!
 DJ set by Julio Morales of Club Unicornio!
 Info, directions etc: www.headlands.org

 Also I am very proud and honored and a little scared to be one of Jon Brumit's privileged guest troublemakers at his Vendetta Retreat revenge clinic installation at Yerba Buena Center for the Arts on November 11.
 Please come visit us, where we will help you musically exorcise your grudges and cathartically rid yourself of excess vengeful feelings.
-Jon's
+Jon's has more about the project.

 Finally, Halloween brings another installment of the ever-popular music and movies series, quiet films/loud bands.
 Here's the bill for the night: